SAAJEVES/alx-system_engineering-devops/0x00-shell_basics/README.md

-11)10-back moves the working directory to the  previous one 12)11-lists displays in long fomat all the files in the current directory, parent directory and boot directory 13)12-file_type prints the type of file a named file is
-14) 13-symbolic link creates a symbolic link to another file
+11)10-back moves the working directory to the  previous one 12)11-lists displays in long fomat all the files in the current directory, parent directory and boot directory 13)12-file_type prints the type of file a named file is 14)13-symbolic link creates a symbolic link to another file 15)14-coy_html copys html files from subdirectory to the parent directory ADVACE BEGINS
-15) 14-
+16)